HarcourtsAcademy/grav-ha-user/pages/03.qualifications/01.australia/03.queensland/_sales_license/qld-real-estate-licence.md

 disclaimer: true
 ---

 For busy real estate people who want to advance their career without the pressure of huge study commitments.
-An interactive programme provided by flexible means including online self-paced learning, classroom attendance and study by correspondence.
-Your programme can be tailor-made to suit your needs and reduce your costs and time spent on study.
+An interactive program provided by flexible means including online self-paced learning, classroom attendance and study by correspondence.
+Your program can be tailor-made to suit your needs and reduce your costs and time spent on study.

 ===